-The academic Master programme in Accounting and Audit has been developed in partnership with leading academics and practitioners.
-The programme offers scientifically based in-depth knowledge of all specialist areas that are relevant to the field of accounting and auditing, without neglecting the practical relevance of the teaching content or the preparation of candidates for the job market.
+The academic Master program in Accounting and Audit has been developed in partnership with leading academics and practitioners.
+The program offers scientifically based in-depth knowledge of all specialist areas that are relevant to the field of accounting and auditing, without neglecting the practical relevance of the teaching content or the preparation of candidates for the job market.
 Students completing the degree course acquire the expertise to solve practical problems on a scientifically sound basis.

 To become a statutory auditor in the European Union and a réviseur d’entreprises in Luxembourg candidates attain university entrance and achieve theoretical knowledge of subjects relevant to statutory audit and the ability to apply such knowledge in practice.
 Candidates aiming to obtain the professional qualification of réviseur d’entreprises will comprehensively have completed the theoretical stage of their training on a high academic level when they graduate.

 Master programs accredited by FIBAA, an internationally-recognized agency for quality assurance and quality development in higher education, in November 2015 for a period of five years.

 Auditors play a role in society as a whole.
 Therefore, a responsible approach in this profession is of great importance.
 The Master's foundations for working responsibly are already laid as part of the degree course.